Solar power in Belgium: Timeline

 In March 2022, a EUR 1.2 billion initiative was launched to increase renewable electricity production.
 This initiative funds solar photovoltaic (PV) installations at national railway stations, equipped with electric vehicle (EV) smart charging, and on federal buildings.
 It also supports the development of large-scale floating solar PV projects.
 To further encourage the use of solar PV, the initiative includes a reduction in the Value Added Tax (VAT) on solar PV panels to 6% for the years 2022 and 2023.
 Additionally, it streamlines the process for obtaining permits and licenses for onshore solar PV projects.

 OVAM, the public waste agency of the Flemish-speaking macro-region of Flanders, has created an online map of the region's 2,500 landfills.
 They cover a total surface area of more than 100 square kilometers.
 The agency said most of the sites are currently inactive.
 Only 2% of the region's waste is being brought to such locations.

+Notable installations

+Pairi Daiza Brugelette Solar PV Plant is a 20MW solar PV power project in Hainaut, Belgium.
+Construction commenced in 2019 and it entered into commercial operation in 2020.

+Kristal Solar PV Park is a 99.5MW solar PV power project located in Limburg, Belgium.
+The project construction commenced in 2018 and subsequently entered into commercial operation in June 2019.

+Zelzate – LTi REEnergy Solar PV Park is a 15MW solar PV power project located in East Flanders, Belgium.
+The project was commissioned in November 2013.